mattermost/docs/source/install/ee-install.rst

 Converting Team Edition to Enterprise Edition
 --------------------------------------------

 From Mattermost v5.27 on, if you're running a Linux system with x86-64 architecture, you can convert Team Edition to Enterprise Edition in the System Console using a built-in conversion utility.
-This tool is recommended for standalone servers seeking to run an Enterprise trial or upgrade to Enterprise E10 or E20.
+This tool is recommended if you'd like to run an Enterprise trial or upgrade to Enterprise E10 or E20 on standalone servers.

 .. note::

-  * If you're using Mattermost in a managed environment, such as GitLab Omnibus, and want to start an Enterprise Edition trial, this process can be used.
+  * If you're using Mattermost in a managed environment, such as GitLab Omnibus, and want to start an Enterprise Edition trial, you can use this tool.
 However if you plan to upgrade permanently and scale your production environment, we strongly recommend installing a new standalone server and following the appropriate `migration process <https://docs.mattermost.com/administration/migrating.html>`_.
   * If you're using a modified version of Mattermost, using this tool will overwrite your changes and replace them with the official Enterprise Edition binary.
   * For versions prior to v5.27, please follow `these upgrade instructions <https://docs.mattermost.com/administration/upgrade.html#upgrading-team-edition-to-enterprise-edition>`_.